 Coastal Sediment

-Sediment is a solid material that contains sand, minerals, and other substances.
-Rain or wind often moves and deposits sediment in new locations.
-Ash from the Maui wildfires has entered sediment in ditches, streambeds, and along the shore.
-This ash may have settled from the air or may have been carried by stormwater runoff.
+Ash from the Maui wildfires has entered sediment (a solid material that contains sand, minerals, and other substances) in ditches, streambeds, and along the shore.
+The ash may have settled from the air or may have been carried by stormwater runoff.
 Solid ash particles in water eventually settle into sediment.

-DOH and partners continue to test sediment to understand how fire-related substances have moved through the environment.
-Sampling helps DOH determine the levels of fire-related substances in sediment, possible health and safety concerns, and whether remediation of contaminated sediment might be needed.
+DOH and partners continue to test to understand and determine the levels of fire-related substances in sediment, remediation needs, and possible health and safety concerns.

 DOH is reviewing data from the following sampling efforts to evaluate sediment quality: